Arthur Curry (DC Extended Universe): Aquaman's portrayal in popular culture and early film attempts

-Casting and execution
+Casting

 Actor Jason Momoa was cast as Arthur Curry/Aquaman in the DC Extended Universe after the success of Man of Steel, with Geoff Johns telling Variety that Aquaman was a priority character for the studio once the DCEU was greenlit.
 Momoa says of his portrayal of the character, the first in cinema: "It's nice not being the seventh Batman.
 It's nice to be the first one.
 And good luck being the next one."
 Momoa also notes similarities between his character and himself, such as "feeling a connection to water" with his paternal Native Hawaiian ancestry, being raised by a single parent, and living in two drastically different locations in his youth, namely Hawaii and Iowa.
 He claims the role is "definitely the closest thing I’ve ever played to myself."

 For the films, Momoa and other actors and stunt doubles had to learn to fight with a trident.
 They were also attached to harnesses during filming to simulate fighting under-water.
 Specifically for Aquaman, several special effects studios, such as Industrial Light & Magic (ILM), Method Studios, Scanline VFX, Digital Domain and others were employed to render Arthur's underwater and fighting scenes and hair movement in water, with the effects visible in scenes such as Orm and Arthur's first duel, Arthur and Mera's fight against Black Manta, and Arthur and Mera's visit to the Trench.
 A specially designed 700fps shot was used in the scene where the camera travels through Arthur's eyes.

 In Aquaman, a younger Arthur Curry is portrayed by various actors, including an uncredited infant, Tainu and Tamor Kirkwood at age 3, Kaan Guldur at age 9, Otis Dhanji at age 13, and Kekoa Kekumano at age 16.